smllygrl/bookmarksAPI/README.md

 ## Project

-Following [This](https://www.youtube.com/watch?v=GHTA143_b-s&t=11547s) YouTube tutorial, this project aims to build a library of bookmarks for specific users.
+Following [this](https://www.youtube.com/watch?v=GHTA143_b-s&t=11547s) YouTube tutorial, this project aims to build a library of bookmarks for specific users.

 Prisma is used as an ORM.

 JWT are used for user validation.

+I was attracted to Nest.JS as I wanted to be able to bolster my JavaScript and TypeScript competency to fulfill the needs of a 'Full Stack' in JS.

 ## Installation